osrf/ros2multirobotbook/src/intro.md

 ### Installation of the RMF Essentials

-As RMF makes heavy use of the ROS and Gazebo-Ignition ecosystem, we will have to setup their repositories as the first steps of the RMf installation process.
-The current binary release targets ubuntu bionic, therefore make sure you match the system and version before proceeding with the installation.
+RMF leverages the ROS and Gazebo-Ignition ecosystem so we will have to setup their repositories as the first steps of the RMF installation process.
+The current binary release targets Ubuntu Bionic; therefore please ensure you match the system and version before proceeding with the installation.

 #### Setup Locale